ncoghlan/misc/notes/python3/questions_and_answers.rst

 we were making those changes for the benefit of beginners - it turns out English speaking beginners aren't at a point where the issues we addressed are even on their radar as possible problems.
-But Greg's feedback now suggests to me that we have actually succeeded in doing is to remove some of the barriers between competence and mastery, without *harming* the beginner experience.
+But Greg's feedback now suggests to me that we have actually succeeded in removing some of the barriers between competence and mastery, without *harming* the beginner experience.
 There are also other changes in Python 3, like the removal of the "__init__.py" requirement for package directories, the improvements to